liutairan/liutairan.github.io/projects/agriculture_measurement.md

 comments: false
 ---

+### Project goal

+The goal of this project was to create a robotic system that can capture information within or under the PLANT canopy such that the changes of the plants can be detected as early as possible.

+### My role

+Researcher

+### My contribution

+* Built an open-source drone platform for field monitoring
+* Designed a telescopic structure for measurements under/within the plant canopy
+* Developed an open-source graphical user interface (GUI) to define tasks, generate desired flight trajectory, and monitor drone's status and real-time trajectory

 ### Background

 Drones have been used in precision agriculture for many years.
 In most of the applications, drones fly over the field and collect top surface data/images.
 Then, the data/images collected will be processed later to analyse the potential issues in the field.
 In this project, we use drones to do something different.